enlivengo/admincore/README.md

 #### Plugins

-There are couple of plugins created for qor already, you could find some of them from here [https://github.com/qor](https://github.com/qor), visit them to learn more how to extend qor
+There are a few plugins created for QOR already, you can find some of them at [https://github.com/qor](https://github.com/qor), visit them to learn more about how to extend QOR.

 ## Live DEMO